-After the unripened flower buds are harvested, they are dried in the sun, then pickled in vinegar, brine, wine, or salt.
+Capers are the unripened flower buds of Capparis spinosa or Capparis inermis.
+These prickly perennial plants are native to the Mediterranean and some parts of Asia and their use dates back to 2000 B.C. where they are mentioned as a food in the Sumerian epic of Gilgamesh.
+To turn these unripened buds into the salty green pea-sized balls, they are dried in the sun and then pickled in vinegar, brine, wine, or salt.
 The curing brings out their tangy lemon-like flavor, which is similar to green olives.

 The size of the buds ranges from tiny (about the size of a baby petite green pea) to the size of a small olive.
 The smallest variety from the South of France, called nonpareil, is the most prized and comes with an equally notable price tag.
-You will also find Surfines capers, which are a little bigger.
+You will also find surfines capers, which are a little bigger.
 Larger capers are stronger in flavor and more acidic, so it is best to chop them up before adding them to recipes.

 Since the caper buds are picked by hand, the cost of a small jar can seem excessive.
 Pickled nasturtium seeds are a handy substitute.
 You could also try making your own poor man's capers at home.

-It's important to note that capers are not the same as caper berries, which are the fruit (not the flower buds) of the caper bush.
-They are larger than the biggest caper—about the size of an olive—and attached to a long, cherry-like stem.
+It's important to note that capers are not the same as caper berries, which are the fruit—not the flower buds—of the caper bush.
+They are larger than the biggest caper, about the size of an olive, and attached to a long, cherry-like stem.
 Caper berries have very small seeds inside that are similar to kiwi seeds.
 When pickled, they make an interesting garnish for bloody mary cocktails and martinis.

 Cooking With Capers